 Microsoft 365

-Microsoft 365 is an enterprise level collaboration tool for social media teams that includes tools like Teams, OneDrive, and Word, making it ideal for large marketing teams handling social media efforts.
-It integrates essential office applications, cloud storage, and communication tools into a unified platform.
+Microsoft 365 is an enterprise-level collaboration tool for social media teams that includes tools like Teams, OneDrive, and Word, making it ideal for large marketing teams handling social media efforts.
+The platform supports unlimited user seats, advanced security controls, and enterprise-grade compliance features for organizations managing multiple social media accounts across departments.
+It integrates essential Office applications, cloud storage, and communication tools into a unified platform.

 Key Collaboration Features